When VPNs Fail

 Warning: Free VPNs

-This is the biggest trade-off when choosing a free provider.
-Building a system-level Kill Switch that works on Windows, macOS, Android, and iOS requires significant development resources.
+This is one of the biggest trade-offs when choosing a free provider.
+Building and maintaining a dependable kill switch across Windows, macOS, Android, and iOS takes serious engineering work.

 FAQs